simpleiot/simpleiot/docs/api.md

 defined [here](../internal/pb).

 - Nodes
+  - `node.<id>`
+    - can be used to request an entire node data structure
   - `node.<id>.points`
     - device publishes points and the server updates node state and stores point in database.